msandwidi/deploying-node-js-app-to-digital-ocean/README.md

 ##### My Struggle

-Creating a droplet seems to be easy.
+Creating a server (droplet) on Digital Ocean seems to be easy.
 It is actually easy because the interface is friendly and the whole process takes only a few steps.
-So, why did I struggle to create simple droplet?
-Actually, I created my first droplets successfully.
+So, why did I struggle to create a simple droplet?
+In fact, I created my first droplets successfully.
 But, I wanted to understand what was going on behind the scene, what flexibility margin the plateform gives me, and how I can dictate my own rules for most of the featuress instead of letting Digital Ocean setting up everything for me.
 Let's be Engineers!

 I worked a few times with SSH and it made my life easier.
 So, when I saw that we can use SSH to login remotely to my droplet, I had to try it.
-I created my SSH key pair with Git Bash but the first attempts did not work out well.
+I created my SSH key pair with Git Bash but the first attempts did not work well for me.
 The server was not recognizing my keys.
-I encountered a weird behavior of the web console of my droplet.
-The text I paste on the console seems to not be the text I copied: Some characters got capitalized and others just transform different character.
-I am pretty sure that there is a good explanation behind that behavior but I did not try understand it because I have always hated console that you cannot custumize.
-I was trying at all cost to go around the web console to set up my server.
+Another problem I encountered was the weird behavior of the web console.
+The text I pasted on the console seems to not be the text I copied: Some characters got capitalized and others just transform different characters.
+I am pretty sure that there is a good explanation behind that behavior but I did not try understand.
+By the way, I don't like consoles that I cannot custumize the appearence.
+So, I was trying at all cost to go around the ugly web console to set up my server.
 A tool I used regulary to connect to my school server is Putty.
 It is the tool that saved my journey.

 ##### My Relief
-After I went over few onlines articles about SSH, Putty, and PuttyGen, I followed these steps to create my droplet:
+After I went over a few online articles about Ubuntu, SSH, Putty, PuttyGen, I followed these steps to create my droplet:
   - Download Putty and PuttyGen
   - Generate a SSH public/private keys pair
   - Add the public key the droplet
   - Change the server's name
   - Test remote connection with Putty

+### Create a Non Root User for Your Droplet

+It is recommended to create a non root user for our droplet in order to set what our account can do or cannot do.
+Recall that the root user is a non human superuser. it has little restrictions than a user created user.
+If you have a non root user, you can grant it the ability ot perform actions as superuser.
+You will usually be prompted for the password if you want to perform such actions.
+This is to make sure that you are an actual human and are really who you say you are.

+##### Let's do it

+  - Add new user
+  - Set new user privileges
+  - Login with as the new user
+  - Set up SSH for new user
+  - Test SSH service

+### Setting up Github in our Droplet

+At this stage, I quickly understood that cloning my repositories directly from the droplet would be the easiest way to get my application files on the server.
+I was surprised that I could not just clone my repository like the way I do on my windows computer.
+I found out that I had to link my server with Github but setting a SSH.
+My concern was how I was going to transport the key easily from the server to my local machine.
+I am not a big fan of copying text from the terminal as I usually use ctrl+C and end up cancelling my running processes.
+I tried using SFTP on Git Bash and it work out fine.
+I also used WinSCP and worked fine and it was the easiest way to download my file.
+But the Bash method seems to be the method I am going to be using because it should work most operating system.
+Long story short, here is how I did to set up the Github SSH.

+  - Generate a pair of SSH keys on my server
+  - Download the public key to my local machine
+  - Add key to my Github account